Germany’s defense minister resigns amid Ukraine criticism

 Germany has given Ukraine substantial support in recent months, including howitzers, Gepard self-propelled anti-aircraft guns and the first of four IRIS-T surface-to-air missile systems.
 But critics, some inside Germany’s governing coalition, have long complained of Scholz’s perceived hesitancy to step up aid.
 Lambrecht was overshadowed on the issue by the chancellor, who made most major announcements.

-Lambrecht was then Finance Minister Scholz’s deputy before being appointed justice minister in 2019.
-She also was minister for families and women in the closing months of then Chancellor Angela Merkel’s government.
+Lambrecht was then-Finance Minister Scholz’s deputy before being appointed justice minister in 2019.
+She also was minister for families and women in the closing months of then-Chancellor Angela Merkel’s government.

 She was respected in those roles but was widely viewed as one of the Scholz government’s weakest links at the Defense Ministry.